tuftsdatalab/tuftsWorkshops/docs/omics/intro-metagenomics/setup.md

 ## Open the R Notebook

-Now that we have our data and scripts copied, let's navigate to our scripts folder and open up "Metagenomics.Rmd".
+Now that we have our data and scripts copied, let's navigate to our scripts folder and open up `Metagenomics.Rmd`.